The music of Mairéid Sullivan and Ben Kettlewell is a hybrid of soaring traditional

 All of this led to a very early belief that she is a singer before anything else in life.

 She attended Kealkill National School (see her 'Letter from an Emigrant' celebrating the school's 100th anniversary in 2009).
-At age twelve, her family moved to San Francisco, where she discovered creative dance and went on to become choir soloist and assistant choir director, an avid reader, and a student of History and Philosophy.
+At age twelve, her family moved to San Francisco, where she discovered creative dance and went on to become choir soloist and assistant choir director, and an avid reader.
+Following her second year as a student of History and Philosophy at San Francisco State University, at age twenty-one, Mairéid accompanied her father on a "27-day excursion" to Australia - and she stayed on, to be immersed in Melbourne's thriving music and theatre scene: "With 'robust healthy girl' stamped on my immigration medical report, immediately being called on to 'sing sing sing' opened many doors for me - as a traditional unaccompanied singer."

 Citizen of Ireland, USA, and Australia: